jkelin/spa-prod/README.md

 ### Source map hiding

 It is possible to configure that [source map](https://blog.teamtreehouse.com/introduction-source-maps) urls will return 403 FORBIDDEN error.
 This is great for production because your whole source code can be reconstructed from source maps.
-However sourcemaps are an amazing tool for development, so **it is recommended you disable them ONLY on production environments** by using `--sourceMaps=false` or `SPA_PROD_SOURCEMAPS=false`.
+However sourcemaps are an amazing tool for development, so **it is recommended you disable them ONLY on production environments** by using `--sourceMaps=false` or `SPA_PROD_SOURCE_MAPS=false`.

 ### Healthcheck endpoints